 Public Montessori Programs

-This fall, DPSCD will introduce the city’s first public, tuition-free Montessori program.
+This fall, DPSCD will introduce additional public, tuition-free Montessori programs.

 “The introduction of Detroit Public Montessori is part of a movement nationally to move Montessori options into the public sector,” says Steven Wasko, DPS’ Executive Director of Enrollment, who points out that Montessori schools are usually tuition-based.

-Detroit Public Montessori will reside inside three DPSCD schools opening Fall 2016:
+Detroit Public Montessori will reside inside six DPSCD schools:

 The program will provide the structure and space for a student-centered, hands-on learning approach facilitated by Montessori-certified instructors.